MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-service-bus-trigger.md

 ### Additional message metadata

 The below metadata properties are supported for apps using 5.0.0 of the extension or higher.
+These properties are members of the [ServiceBusReceivedMessage](/dotnet/api/azure.messaging.servicebus.servicebusreceivedmessage) class.

 |Property|Type|Description|
 |--------|----|-----------|